Background pattern

 Prepare and fill the syringe

 Remove the protective cap from the vial to expose the central part of the gray rubber stopper (Figure 3).
-Throw away the cap.
+Discard the protective cap.

 Clean the stopper with a new alcohol wipe and let it dry.

-Option 1: If a transfer device without a needle (such as a vial adapter) is used, follow the manufacturer's instructions for the device.
+Option 1: If using a needle-free transfer device (such as a vial adapter), follow the manufacturer's instructions for the device.

 OR

-Option 2: If the transfer is done with a transfer needle and a syringe, follow these instructions:
+Option 2: If transferring with a transfer needle and syringe, follow these instructions:

 1. Attach a sterile transfer needle to a sterile syringe.